-How to Cook Rice (VIDEO)
+How to Cook Rice on the Stove (VIDEO)

 Learn how to cook rice perfectly every time.
 This is our go-to method to make fluffy white rice and it doesn’t get any easier.
 No more gummy or hard rice!
 To cook rice on the stove, all you need is a medium saucepan with a tight-fitting lid.